-From the huge coconut that the coconut palm produces to edible dates produced by the date palm, palm tree seeds show much variation in size and shape and have many different uses.
-Members of the genus Palmaceae have been called the "princes of the vegetable kingdom" for their imposing size and regal bearing.
-They are common in landscaping in Southern California, Florida, Texas, Arizona and Hawaii, and they serve well as potted plants for indoor landscaping in other areas.
+From the huge coconut that the coconut palm ( Cocos nucifera, USDA zones 10 to 12) produces to edible dates produced by the date palm (Phoenix dactylifera, USDA zones 9 to 11), palm tree seeds show much variation in size and shape and have many different uses.
+Members of the palm plant family (Arecaceae) are common landscaping features in many states such as California, Florida, Texas, South Carolina, Arizona and Hawaii, and many serve well as potted plants in many interiorscape designs outside their hardiness ranges.

 Palm trees typically have a tall, unbranched trunk that bears very large leaves, or fronds, at its apex.
-Flowers, which will turn into fruit containing seeds, occur on spikes that can be simple or branching.
+Flowering specimens, which bear fruit containing seeds, occur on spikes that can be simple or branching.
 Most of the 1,100 species of palms are tropical, but some occur in temperate areas, such as the Mediterranean.
-The Mexican fan palm is hardy down to 18 degrees F and is common in Southern California landscaping.

-Because so many species of palms exist, much variation in appearance and use occurs in the fruit and the seeds that are contained inside.
-The African date palm (Phoenix dactylifera) and the Senegal date palm (Phoenix reclinata) produce edible drupe fruits known as dates, which contain an elongated seed, up to 1 inch in length.
-Coconuts are called "dry drupes" because of the thick husk surrounding the large seed, which is what we call the coconut.
+Because so many species of palms exist, many variations in appearance and use occur in the fruit and the seeds that are contained inside.
+The date palm and the Senegal date palm (Phoenix reclinata, USDA zones 9B to 11) produce edible drupe fruits known as dates.
+In fact, date palms hold the honor of having the oldest palm tree seed ever found that germinated when planted, according to the University of Florida.
+Coconuts are called "dry drupes" because of the thick husk surrounding the large single seed, which is what we call the coconut, according to Missouri Botanical Garden.
 Other species produce fruit that is covered with scales.

-Many species of palms produce seeds that are round and the size of a walnut.
+Many species of palms produce seeds that are round and the size of a walnut, with some called palm tree nuts.
 All palm seeds, regardless of size, have an endosperm, which serves as food for the tiny plant embryo.
 For example, the date's hard seed is considered the endosperm, while the coconut has a softer endosperm in the form of its white, oily flesh.
-Some palm seeds are called nuts, as with the Areca palm.
 Palm growers often begin new trees from seeds they collect from mature palms.